Isabella Lovestory: Career

-Rodriguez began releasing DJ mixes and songs on her SoundCloud account before eventually releasing her debut mixtape, Juguete, in 2018.
+Lovestory began releasing DJ mixes and songs on her SoundCloud account before eventually releasing her debut mixtape, Juguete, in 2018.
 Following Juguete, she released two more extended plays, Humo in 2019 and Mariposa in 2020.
 Following success and praise from these releases, in 2021 she released three more singles, "Aló", "Vuelta", and "Tranki", respectively.
 Later that year, a second mixtape consisting of remixes from the latter EPs was released, which featured remixes from collaborators Kamixlo, Club Eat and Drumloop.

 Lovestory's music reflects themes of self-expression and women's empowerment.
 She commented that Lovestory is a persona, and enjoys exaggerating her personality and having fun through the character.
 Lovestory's character embraces her own sexual objectification and commented: "Mocking men is fun.
 Mocking what society views as degrading to women is fun, because nobody gets to decide what a woman's true desires are."

-In 2022, Rodriguez was featured on SoundCloud's First on SoundCloud 2022 program, which is "an artist discovery program designed to break the next generation of superstars".
+In 2022, Lovestory was featured on SoundCloud's First on SoundCloud 2022 program, which is "an artist discovery program designed to break the next generation of superstars".
 Later that year, she released her debut album Amor Hardcore, which was proceeded by singles "Cherry Bomb", "Fashion Freak", "Sexo Amor Dinero" and "Exibisionista".
 The album saw collaborations from Six Sex and Ms Nina, and featured production from her main collaborator Chicken, alongside Kamixlo and Nick Léon.
 The album was recognized in various music and culture publications.
 The album was received well with critics, receiving a score of 7.2/10 from Pitchfork, the album was also ranked at 21st in the "50 Best Spanish-Language Albums of 2022" by Rolling Stone and was longlisted for the 2023 Polaris Music Prize.
 She also performed at the Pop Montreal festival later on in this year.

-2022 also saw Rodriguez produce, write and provide vocals for K-Pop girl group LE SSERAFIM, on their song "ANTIFRAGILE".
+2022 also saw Lovestory produce, write and provide vocals for K-Pop girl group LE SSERAFIM, on their song "ANTIFRAGILE".
 The song incorporated Reggaeton and Neoperreo styles which Isabella has become known for.
 When announcing she had collaborated with LE SSERAFIM on the track she stated that she was "extremely happy" and that "dreams come true".
 She also collaborated with Mura Masa for a song on his demon time album, titled tonto, which they performed at Coachella together in 2023.